Regan-Jansen/HenniesBarbershop/README.md

 # HenniesBarbershop

-This a website I created for a barberhsop that use to be in my area but unfortunatelt closed down
+This a website I created for a barberhshop that use to be in my area but unfortunatelt closed down

 I created this website using HTML.
 CSS and javascript